muak/AiForms.SettingsView/README.md

 	* If scrolling has complete, it will be set to false automatically.
 * VisibleContentHeight
     * The height of the visible content.
 This value allows SettingsView itself height to fit total cells height.
+* ItemsSource
+* ItemTemplate
+    * A DataTemplate for entire SettingsView can be used.

 ### To fit SettingsView height to visible content